 The Authority entered into a 39-month lease agreement, effective August 5, 2021, for the use of a copier.
-The monthly payment amount is \$270, with total rent expense of \$2,970 and \$3,240 incurred for the years ended September 30, 2023 and 2022.
+The monthly payment amount was \$270, with total rent expense of \$2,970 incurred for the year ended September 30, 2023.

 The Authority entered into a 39-month lease agreement, effective September 10, 2023, for the use of an upgraded copier to replace the one mentioned in the previous paragraph.
 The monthly payment amount is \$455, with the first month of rent pro-rated.
-Rent expense for the year ended September 30, 2023 was \$185.
+Rent expense for the years ended September 30, 2024 and 2023 was \$5,416 and \$185 respectively.

 The Authority entered into a commercial lease agreement commencing January 1, 2022 for a 4,234 square foot office space located 1011 Pruitt Place in Tyler, Texas, expiring December 31, 2026.
 The Authority has the option to extend the term of the lease for two additional terms of 60 months each.
-Rent expense for this lease was \$93,519 and \$53,709 for the years ended September 30, 2023 and 2022 respectively.
+Rent expense for this lease was \$90,698 and \$93,519 for the years ended September 30, 2024 and 2023 respectively.

 At the time of the initial measurement, there was no interest rate specified in the lease agreements.
-The Authority used an estimated borrowing rate of 4.5%, which was provided by the Authority's local bank president, to discount the annual lease payments for the office space and the old copier to recognize the respective lease asset and lease liability on September 30, 2023 and 2022.
+The Authority used an estimated borrowing rate of 4.5%, which was provided by the Authority's local bank president, to discount the annual lease payments for the office space and the old copier to recognize the respective lease asset and lease liability on September 30, 2024 and 2023.
 With regards to the Pruitt Place office space lease, the Authority anticipates exercising the first lease extension upon completion of the initial lease term.
 The Authority used an estimated borrowing rate of 8.75%, which was provided by the Authority's local bank president, to discount the annual lease payments for the new copier to recognize the respective lease asset and lease liability on September 30, 2023.